 Turn off and let it rest for about 30 minutes inside the pot to continue cooking a bit and solidify more in the middle if you desire or serve immediately.
 We do this for our Crockpot Pumpkin Dump Cake to solidify a bit more.
 Cut and serve while still slightly warm and moist.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 - Blend together with a mixer your eggs, sugar, oil, and pumpkin until smooth.

 - In a separate bowl mix together your dry ingredients.

 - Pour half of your dry ingredients into your wet pumpkin mixture and mix on low until smooth, add second half of dry mixture and mix until smooth.

-- Spray the inside of your 2.5 qt. , or 6 qt. crockpot with non stick spray.
+- Spray the inside of your 2.5 qt.
+(6 qt. will be way thinner) crockpot with non stick spray.

 - Pour pumpkin bread mixture inside and smooth out so it sets evenly inside the slow cooker.

 - Put a paper towel across the top and put lid on top, pull paper towel taut underneath the lid so it doesn’t dip down and touch bread.